charliecm/obsidian-tidy-footnotes/README.md

 2. `npm i` or `yarn` to install dependencies.
 3. `npm run dev` to start compilation in watch mode.
 4. `bash install-built.sh /path/to/your/vault -d` to create symbolic links of built files to your vault for testing.

+## Caveats

+- The original footnote definition positions are not maintained.
+The plugin will always move all definitions to where the first definition is found.
+- Non-numbered foonotes (`[^abc]) doesn't affect re-numbering of adjacent footnote markers when they're indexed.
+- [CodeMirror](https://github.com/codemirror/CodeMirror) is imported for the unit tests.
+However, it may not match the version Obsidian uses in the future.

 ## Support